python/devguide/pullrequest.rst

 then check "Your Details" on `b.p.o <issue tracker>`_ to see if your account has been marked as having signed the CLA (the delay is due to a person having to manually check your signed CLA).

+If after submitting a PR the "CLA not signed" label is added, you will need to verify that your signing of the CLA has been noted on your b.p.o account.
+Once that is verified, you can either ask for the CLA check to be run again or wait for it to be run automatically when you push changes to your PR.

 .. _PSF license: https://docs.python.org/dev/license.html#terms-and-conditions-for-accessing-or-otherwise-using-python